ThexXTURBOXx/reram-trng/doc/Setup.md

 1. Install either a cross-compiling `gcc` instance (`gcc-aarch64-linux-gnu`) or the native `gcc` if you are already on the ARMv8/AARCH64v8 platform
 1. Install `make` and `wget`
 1. Run `./init.sh`
-1. Run `make`
+1. Run `make boot`
-1. You should get a `kernel8.img` file after a few moments
-1. All the other required files can be found in `circle/boot`
+1. All the required files can be found in `boot`

 # ReRAM RPi Setup